2017 1

 Grand Cercle

 I managed to taste app.
-90 wines from 2016 vintage.
+90 wines from the 2016 vintage.
 Below, I list here my choice of wines from this tasting, and all mentioned wines are fine quality for money:

 In Blaye Cotes de Bordeaux - Haut Bertinerie 90p.